JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

 Github) please click the issues tab to open an issue, or Tweet/email me (email = my last name @ cshl.edu).

+### Writing tip

+Be clear - a RFI is not the place for subtlety.
+While I can’t speak on behalf of NIH, what happens is that comments are classified as good/positive or bad/negative and summed up.
+That’s it.
+Your carefully crafted arguments won’t mean much if NIH does not receive a clear message that “Goal 1”, or "Objective 4-3" got 50 positive comments and 3 negative comments.
+Hopefully someone comes back to appreciate the cleverness of your prose, but make sure your comment is to-the-point.

 ## Contributors